Marvin Regula 1943 - 2020 - Obituary

 Zeke was a member of the Emanuel Lutheran Church in Montra where he served as financial officer for a number of years.
 He loved singing bass in the choir, and his voice could be heard above all.
 He also served as a trustee for the church and played on their Dart Ball Team.

-Friends may call 3-7 p.m. on Wednesday, Sept.
-9, 2020, at Eichholtz, Daring & Sanford Funeral Home, 214 W. Pike St. in Jackson Center.
-The funeral service will be officiated by Pastor David Sanders at 10 a.m. on Thursday, Sept.
-10, 2020, in Austin's barn, 21766 State Route 720 in Wapakoneta.
+Friends may call 3-7 p.m. on Wednesday, September 9, 2020 at Eichholtz, Daring & Sanford Funeral Home, 214 W. Pike Street in Jackson Center.
+The funeral service will be officiated by Pastor David Sanders at 10 a.m. on Thursday, September 10, 2020 in Austin's barn, 21766 St. Rt.
+720 in Wapakoneta.
 Burial will follow at Mt.
 Tabor Cemetery in Gutman, Ohio.